COVID-19 Page Updated – June 29, 2021

-On Monday, June 1, 2020, Red Rose Transit Authority (RRTA) will begin operating NORMAL bus service on all bus routes except three routes that will have slight modifications.
+On Monday, June 1, 2020, Red Rose Transit Authority (RRTA) began operating NORMAL bus service on all bus routes except three routes that have slight modifications.

 The Route 6/Downtown Lancaster Loop will continue not operate.